albelka/Band-Tracker/README.md

 * Input: "CBGB"
 * Output: "CBGB"

-* Behavior: The program can display a list of bands.
+* Behavior: The program can display a list of venues.
 * Input: "CBGB", "The Roseland"
 * Output: "CBGB, The Roseland"

 * Behavior: The program can display a particular band.
-* Input: "CBGB", "The Roseland" Find: CBGB
+* Input: "CBGB, The Roseland" Find: CBGB
-* Output: ""CBGB"
+* Output: "CBGB"

-* Behavior: The program can update a Band's information.
+* Behavior: The program can update a venue's information.
 * Input: "The Roseland"
 * Output: "The Roseland Theatre"

-* Behavior: The program can delete a band.
+* Behavior: The program can delete a venue.
 * Input: "CBGB, The Roseland" Delete: CBGB
 * Output: "The Roseland"